livingstonlarus/runic/README.md

 - **Consolidate similar information**: Avoid repeating the same concept
 - **Use examples sparingly**: Include only when necessary for clarity

 These techniques are applied throughout Runic's framework files and by agents when maintaining memory files.
-Even the initial project brief will be optimized by the Orchestrator after discussing requirements with the human user.
+Even the initial project brief will be optimized by the Orchestrator after discussing requirements with the user.

 ## Getting Started